mirror/dd-wrt/src/router/curl/docs/cmdline-opts/ca-native.md

 build time.
 Those locations are searched in addition to the native CA store.

-This option works with OpenSSL and its forks (LibreSSL, BoringSSL, etc) on Windows (Added in 7.71.0) and on Apple OS when libcurl is built with Apple SecTrust enabled.
-(Added in 8.17.0)
+This option works with OpenSSL and its forks (LibreSSL, BoringSSL, etc) on Windows.
+(Added in 7.71.0)

 This option works with wolfSSL on Windows, Linux (Debian, Ubuntu, Gentoo, Fedora, RHEL), macOS, Android and iOS.
 (Added in 8.3.0)

-This option works with GnuTLS (Added in 8.5.0) and also uses Apple SecTrust when libcurl is built with it.
-(Added in 8.17.0)
+This option works with GnuTLS.
+(Added in 8.5.0)

-This option works with rustls on Windows, macOS, Android and iOS.
+This options works with rustls on Windows, macOS, Android and iOS.
 On Linux it is equivalent to using the Mozilla CA certificate bundle.
 When used with rustls _only_ the native CA store is consulted, not other locations set at run time or build time.
 (Added in 8.13.0)

-This option currently has no effect for Schannel.
-This is the native TLS library from Microsoft, that by default uses the native CA store for verification unless overridden by a CA certificate location setting.
+This option currently has no effect for Schannel or Secure Transport.
+Those are native TLS libraries from Microsoft and Apple, respectively, that by default use the native CA store for verification unless overridden by a CA certificate location setting.